-Last updated 5/19/13 - If this is a return visit, you may want to see the latest YouTube videos by clicking here .
+Last updated 2/21/14 - If this is a return visit, you may either want go to the PI BLOG or take a look at the latest YouTube videos.

 Print Inverted Reading is the ability to make sense out of text when viewed upside-down and backward.
 To some extent, all good readers can do this if they try.
 Teachers, for example, train themselves to read upside-down, thus making it easier for themselves when working with their students.